megnergit/Wildfire_Consideration_W1/README.md

 -------------------------------------------------------------
 ## 2. Overview

-Here we present some research on the landscape of teh wildife alaming system.
-My expectations were that such systems are already available, at multiple institues in multiple industrialized coutries.
-Landsat, for instance, has been taking pictures for 50 years by now, and the wildfire is of the immeidate interest not only of the public but also of the business.
-After accute and repeating threats in California, in Greece, in Australia, you would not have any trouble to find a sponsor to finance a wildfire detection program.
+Here we present some research on the landscape of the wildfire alarming system.
+My expectations were that such systems are already available, at multiple institutes in multiple industrialized countries.
+Landsat, for instance, has been taking pictures for 50 years by now, and the wildfire is of the immediate interest not only of the public but also of the business.
+After acute and repeating threats in California, in Greece, in Australia, you would not have any trouble to find a sponsor to finance a wildfire detection program.
 However, it actually took me hours to reach such public alarming systems on the web.
-Many of the projects that are related to the forest/wildfire are not for the detection, but either one of two below.
+Many of the projects that are related to the forest/wildfire are not for the detection, but either one of the two below.

-1. __Forecast__ : evaluate the threats from the amount of the dry vegetations that are prone to catch fire.
-The merit of such projects are to advise the forest authorities where to invest the money and man power for the prevention.
+1. __Forecast :__ evaluate the threats from the amount of the dry vegetations (=fuel) that are prone to catch fire.
+The merit of such projects are to advise the authorities where to invest the money and man power for the efficient prevention.

-2. __Evaluation__ : of the aftermath of the fires.
+2. __Evaluation :__  of the aftermath of the fires.
 This is critically important for the insurance payments not only for individuals, but for the agricultural industry.

 At first, I was puzzled.
-The fast alarm would be the concern that one can monetize most easily.
+The fast alarm would be a question that one can monetize most easily.
 Why this topic looks almost circumvented?
-My speculation is that it is __technically hard__ or nearly impossible, although everyone indeed would like to tackle.
+My speculation is that it is __technically challenging__ or nearly impossible, although everyone indeed would like to tackle.
 The following is the line of thought.

-1. __Wavelength__.
-The tempearture of the flames of the fire on wood is 600-1500K.
-The temperature range, if they are blackbody, corresponds to the the emitting power peaking at the wavelengths 2--5 um.
-This is __near to thermal infrated__.
-The satelite imaging has been performed in the visible walength (lambda < 1um), in particular, for the millitary/intelligence purposes.
-There are plethora of satellites on the sky, but only the minor part of them are sensitive to the near-infrared, with even smaller part of them to the thermal infrared.
-Infrared equippements/cameras/spectrometers call for much harder challenges in terms of the cryogenics than visible instruments.
+1. __Wavelength :__  The temperature of the flames of the fire on wood is 600-1500 K. The temperature range, if they are blackbody, corresponds to the the emitting radiation peaking at the wavelengths 2--5 um.
+This is __near to thermal infrared__.
+The satellite imaging has been performed in the visible wavelength (lambda < 1um) traditionally, in particular, for the military/intelligence purposes.
+There are plethora of satellites on the sky, but only the minor fraction of them are sensitive in the near-infrared, with even smaller part of them to the thermal infrared.
+Infrared equipments/cameras/spectrometers set much higher hurdles in terms of the cryogenics, which is not an issue in the visible instruments.

-2. __Spatial Resolution__.
-In order to effictively use the satellite imagery for the fast alarm, i.e., the satellite imagery must report a fire faster than the people on the ground would do -- the spatial resolution is critical.
-In order to get a fire detected, the size of the fire must be as large as the spatial/(angular) resolution of the camera.
-I assume that the fire must fill, or nearly fill, the whole one pixel of the detector to get caught.
-Currently only a few newest satellites have the spatial resolutions of ~10 m sclae, with majority of them, 300m-1km.
-If a wildfire is 300m wide, I suspect a ground-based technique could report it faster.
+2. __Spatial Resolution :__ In order to be effective in using the satellite imagery for the fast alarm, i.e., the satellite imagery must report a fire faster than the people on the ground would do -- the spatial resolution is critical.
+In order to get a fire detected, the fire must fill, or nearly fill, the whole one pixel of the detector.
+Currently only a few newest satellites have the spatial resolutions of ~10 m scale, with majority of them, 300 m to 1 km.
+If a wildfire is 300 m wide, I suspect a ground-based technique could report it faster.

-3. __Temporal Resolution__.
-I suspect this is the most critical issue that makes the fast wildfire alarm-sytem from the space nearly impossible.
-We will discuss later, but obserbing the earth from the geo-synchronous orbit is nearly impossible.
+3. __Temporal Resolution :__ I suspect this is the most critical issue that makes the fast wildfire alarm-system from space nearly impossible.
+We will discuss later, but observing the earth from the geo-synchronous orbit is nearly impossible.
 The majority of the earth observing systems are on the low earth orbit (height < 2000km).
 With a tilted orbit, it takes at least a day, if not a week, that a satellite can come back to one location again, and notices something is different (=fire).
 The choice of the orbit is in a sense intentional.
-A satelite project is funded by a county (US) or a group of countries (EU).
-Such satellites have to cover wide areas, and if we would like to keep the spatial resolution high enough (therefore cannot be in the high orbits), the satellite has to move around to cover the entire scope.
+A satellite project is funded by a country (US) or a group of countries (EU).
+The satellites have to cover wide areas, and if we would like to keep the spatial resolution high enough (therefore cannot be in the high orbits), the satellite has to move around to cover the entire scope.

-Because of the techinical challenges discussed above, there is indeed a gap to close with a __regioal__, fast wildfire alarming system.
-To differenciate from existing systems, the service has to have approximately the following specs.
+Because of the technical challenges discussed above, there is indeed a gap to close with a __regional__, fast wildfire alarming system.
+To differentiate from existing systems, the service has to have approximately the following specs.

-1. High cadence in monitoring (15 minutes ideal, longest with one hour of interval).
+1. High cadence in monitoring (15 minutes ideal, longest with one hour of intervals).
 The satellites must be watching a same area continuously, or have to come back frequent enough.
 The operation would be expensive, and indeed suits for micro satellite systems.

-2. Thermal wavelength (> 3 um).
-The longer the wavelenth, the lower the temperature a heat source to get caught.
+2. Thermal wavelength (> 3 um) sensitivity.
+The longer the wavelength, the lower the temperature a heat source to get caught.
 This means that the lead time for the flame detection will be shorter.
-One can also live with 2.2 um, which is enough to catch the fire of the temperature 1500K.
+One can also live with 2.2 um, which is enough to catch the fire of the temperature 1500 K.

 3. Spatial resolution should not be significantly worse than 10 m.
-This will be the compromise among
+   This will be set by the compromises among

-  - Height of the satellite orbit.
+    - Height of the satellite orbit
     - Size of the detector
     - Area to cover

 Just a quick calculation.
 In order to cover Attica (a region in Greece where Athen is located.
-About 84 km wide) with 10 m pixel scale, the detector must be 8400px times 8400px large.
-If we aim for using ultra resolution technique (using half-pixel shifts to attain twice higher resolution), still need 4k x 4k infrared detector.
-It costs minimum 200k Euro, and more if we include readout electronics, drivers, cyogenics (heatsinks) and so on.
+About 84 km wide) with 10 m pixel scale, the detector must be 8400 px times 8400 px large.
+If we are to use ultra resolution technique (using half-pixel shifts to attain twice higher resolution), still need 4k x 4k infrared detector.
+It costs minimum 200k Euro, and more if we include readout electronics, drivers, cryogenics (heatsinks) and so on.

-1) __Geostaionary orbit__\
+1) __Geostationary orbit__\
 The orbit is 36000 km above the ground.
 The angular resolution needed to resolve 10 m on the ground is, 10m/36000 km / (1/3600*3.14/180) = 0.05 arcsec = 50 mas.
 To achieve this angular resolution at 2.2 um,